 The brain tumor education and support group meets on select Wednesdays from 5 to 6:30 p.m.
 Meal and socializing at 5 p.m.
 Presentation and group discussion from 5:15 to 6:30 p.m.

-The support group meets on The Nebraska Medical Center campus, University Tower, Third Floor, Private Dining Rooms.
+The support group meets on Nebraska Medicine campus, University Tower, Third Floor, Private Dining Rooms.

-During treatment time at The Nebraska Medical Center patients may find they are in need of spiritual support and prayer.
+During treatment time at Nebraska Medicine patients may find they are in need of spiritual support and prayer.
 Pastoral Care can provide sacrament and ritual to patients and their families as well as assistance contacting community congregations and faith groups.
 Pastoral Care can be reached by phone at 402-552-3219.